Robert Stanley (Australian politician)

-Robert Stanley (1847 – 23 August 1918) was an Australian politician representing the electoral districts of Horsham and Lowan in the Victorian Legislative Assembly for the Commonwealth Liberal Party.
+Robert Stanley (c.
+1847 – 23 August 1918) was an Australian politician representing the electoral districts of Horsham and Lowan in the Victorian Legislative Assembly for the Commonwealth Liberal Party.

 Biography

-Stanley arrived in Australia in approximately c.1867.
+Stanley arrived in Australia c.
+1867.
 He was a miner at Ballarat, Victoria and in South Australia.
 He was a Shire Councillor on Shire of Wimmera from 1890 to 1906 and served as Shire President from 1891 till 1892 and again whilst in between electoral districts from 1905 until 1906.

-He was married to Mary Jane Stanley (nee Strudwick) and fathered 5 sons and 4 daughters.
+Stanley was married to Mary Jane Stanley (nee Strudwick) and fathered 5 sons and 4 daughters.
 He died in the Melbourne suburb of Northcote and was interred at Heidelberg Cemetery.